Wendy’s BBQ Sauce Recipe

 Can I Use It as a Marinade?

 Yes!
-Wendy’s BBQ sauce works great as a marinade for chicken, pork, or beef—just marinate the meat for at least an hour or overnight for the best results.
+This sauce works great as a marinade for chicken, ribs, or beef.
+Let your meat soak in it for at least an hour—or overnight—for deep, bold flavor.

 Conclusion